 The Traditionalist’s approach is something many are familiar with – also known as the traditional waterfall/hybrid approach to technology procurement projects.

 This digital transformation journey starts at the organizational level (top-down).
-Everyone agrees to the organization's strategic direction and then determines as a leadership team what work needs to be done to achieve the set objectives.
+Everyone agrees to the organization’s strategic direction and then determines what work needs to be done to achieve the set objectives as a leadership team.
 Prioritizing the projects that will deliver the largest measurable results towards that objectives.

 In this approach, the process requires documentation, stakeholder engagement, and approvals throughout to ensure alignment across the organization.